pdw-mb/tsmart_ha/README.md

 * Find "T-Smart Thermostat" and click on it.

-* Click "OK" and any thermostats on your network should be discovered.
+* Click "OK" and any thermostats on your network should be discovered, or you can manually enter their IP address if not found.

-At present, thermostats that are not available when the integration is loaded (either initially, or when Home Assistant restarts) won't be discovered.
-If you need to add thermostats, or thermostats are not detected during a Home Assistant restart, you should use the "Reload" option on the "..." menu for the integration.
+Thermostats should have a fixed IP address as the IP address.